BillTheBest/m2x-groovy/README.md

 ==========================
 1. Signup for an [M2X Account](https://m2x.att.com/signup).
 2. Obtain your _Master Key_ from the Master Keys tab of your [Account Settings](https://m2x.att.com/account) screen.
-2. Create your first [Data Source Blueprint](https://m2x.att.com/blueprints) and copy its _Device ID_.
+2. Create your first [Device](https://m2x.att.com/devices) and copy its _Device ID_.
 3. Review the [M2X API Documentation](https://m2x.att.com/developer/documentation/overview).
 5. Review the M2X [Java client documentation](https://github.com/attm2x/m2x-java/blob/master/README.md).

-### Setting up your first M2X data source
+### Setting up your first M2X Device

-In order to be able to use these Groovy script examples, you will need an [AT&T M2X](https://m2x.att.com/) API key and a Data Source Device ID.
-If you don't have an API key, create an account and, once registered and with your account activated, create a new [Data Source Blueprint](https://m2x.att.com/blueprints), and set aside the `Device ID` and `API Key` values for later use.
+In order to be able to use these Groovy script examples, you will need an [AT&T M2X](https://m2x.att.com/) API key and a Device ID.
+If you don't have an API key, create an account and, once registered and with your account activated, create a new [Device](https://m2x.att.com/devices), and set aside the `Device ID` and `API Key` values for later use.

 Leveraging the M2X Java library
 =======================